CanastaWiki/Canasta-Documentation/setup.md

   * Be sure to add `wfLoadExtension( 'VisualEditor' );` for VisualEditor, etc. (More information about installing extensions can be found at the extensions setup page.)
 * Run `docker compose down`, then `docker compose up -d` (this is important because it initializes your `LocalSettings.php` for Canasta)
 * Visit your wiki at its URL (or `http://localhost` if installed locally)
-* For more info on finishing up your installation, go to the "After installation" section.

-### After installation
-Once your wiki is installed, there are many customizations you can do:

-* Canasta contains around 10 skins and 150 extensions; it is easy to install any of these by adding the appropriate calls to wfLoadSkin() or wfLoadExtension().
-See [Enabling skins](#enabling-skins) and [Enabling extensions](#enabling-extensions) for more information.
-* You can also install custom skins and extension fairly easily; see [Installing additional skins](#installing-additional-skins) and [Installing additional extensions](#installing-additional-extensions).
-* MediaWiki (and its extensions and skins) can be configured in all sorts of ways.
-MediaWiki alone has over 1,000 configuration settings; see [here](https://www.mediawiki.org/wiki/Special:MyLanguage/Category:MediaWiki_configuration_settings) for one listing of them.
-* All of the above changes can involve adding lines to `LocalSettings.php`; but note that, within Canasta specifically, you can also add configurations by adding settings files with any name - as long as they end in `.php` - to the `config/settings/` directory.
-(That is how the Canasta command-line `skin enable` and `extension enable` commands operate, for example.)
-* The directory `config/settings/` comes preloaded with one file: `CanastaFooterIcon.php`, which adds a "Powered by Canasta" icon to the bottom of every wiki page.
-If you want to remove this icon, you can simply delete this file.
-* If you are using Docker Compose, you can also make configurations to the overall environment by editing the file `docker-compose.override.yml`.

 ## Configuration
 Canasta relies on setting environment variables in the Docker container for controlling